1D Zero padding

 This block is used in Convolutional Neural Networks; it represents a padding operation, which means adding zeros “around” the input to get a larger tensor.

-This block is typically placed before a 1D Convolutional layer.
+This block is typically placed before a 1D Convolutional block.

-1D Convolutional layers, return by default a smaller image than the input.
+1D Convolutional blocks, return by default a smaller image than the input.
 The output size is given by:

 where: o = output size, i = input size, k = filter (kernel) size, s = stride, p = padding size.

-Padding: The amount of zero-filled elements to add to the left and right of the input.
+Left padding: The amount of zero-filled elements to add to the left of the input.
 Default: 1